|

 Tempranillo and 10% Merlot.

-Such blending projects rely heavily on winemakers’ skills.
+Such blending projects rely heavily on winemakers’

-Traditional European blends have been refined over
+skills.
+Traditional European blends have been

-centuries; though new-fangled combos generally
+refined over centuries; though new-fangled combos

-follow similar blending principles to hone a precise mix, successful
+generally follow similar blending principles to hone

-blends might fail miserably in less skilled hands.
+miserably in less skilled hands.

-Here and there in old-time European vineyards, particularly in
+Here and there in old-time European vineyards, particularly in Chianti and

-plant different grape varieties together in the same vineyard,
+different grape varieties together in the same vineyard,

 harvesting them all together and making wine from this mixed

 bounty.
-European immigrants brought
+European immigrants brought this practice to the New World,

-the wine industry are strongly Italian.
-Zinfandel and Petite Sirah
+Italian.
+Zinfandel and Petite Sirah made natural vineyard companions,

-natural vineyard companions, along with Carignan and a few other
+along with Carignan and a few other varieties - some of which remain

-varieties - some of which remain inter-planted to this day.
+inter-planted to this day.

-Field blending is uncommon in modern vineyards
+Field blending is uncommon in modern vineyards for several reasons, not the

-for several reasons, not the least of which is the varying ripening time
+least of which is the varying ripening time required by different grapes.

-One remnant of this old-world practice can
+One remnant of this old-world practice can be found in

-be found in Kestrel View Vineyards, home to some of the oldest Chardonnay,
+Kestrel View Vineyards, home to some of the oldest Chardonnay,

 Merlot, Cabernet Sauvignon, Cabernet Franc, and Malbec vines in Washington